Now that you have built the report you can build a web page

 <CR:CrystalReportViewer ID="CrystalReportViewer1" runat="server"

-Open the code behind page and add the following using statements in the
+Add the following using statements in the code behind.

 //Custom using statements